Urban Hunting in Joplin: My Perspective on Policy Community Safety

 • Disease containment with CWD testing and environmental oversight

-Cities like Jefferson City and Town & Country have used controlled hunts and sharpshooting to reduce deer populations while protecting residents from emotional fallout and environmental contamination.
+Other Missouri cities, such as Jefferson City and Town & Country, have successfully used controlled hunts and sharpshooting to reduce deer populations while protecting residents from emotional fallout and environmental contamination.

 • A deer is wounded and bolts across a neighborhood